erg-lang/erg/doc/EN/dev_guide/build_features.md

 Set the system language to Japanese.
 In this build, Erg internal options, help (help, copyright, license, etc.) and error messages are guaranteed to be in Japanese.

+## simplified_chinese

+Set the system language to Simplified Chinese.

+## traditional_chinese

+Set the system language to Traditional Chinese.